What is an “Annual Conference”?

 After the annual conference session has concluded, lay members are encouraged to discuss the best way to share with the congregation the work accomplished with the pastor of their local church.
 Examples of reports from local churches include:

-This page was initiated by PNW Associate Conference Lay Leader Angelina Goldwell and produced in collaboration with Rev. Shane Moore, Rev. David Valera, and Patrick Scriven.
+This page was initiated by former PNW Associate Conference Lay Leader Angelina Goldwell and produced in collaboration with Rev. Shane Moore, Rev. David Valera, and Patrick Scriven.